alan-turing-institute/responsible-participation/docs/CONTRIBUTING.md

 If you are able to take a more active role in the community, here are some ways to contribute with varying levels of commitment:

-#### 📖 I'm only reading this document and don't want to spend a lot of time to contributing!
+#### 📖 I'm only reading this document and don't want to spend a lot of time to contributing

 - Great!
 Keep reading.
 If you come across any mistake, please flag them by commenting under [the issue section](https://github.com/alan-turing-institute/responsible-participation/issues/2).